MartinYan623/CS5242-Neural-Networks-and-Deep-Learning/README.md

 8.31 Complete assignment1 question1. use given w and b value of first neural network to calculate the w and b value of

 the second neural network without hidden layers.

+9.1 Build my first deep neural network with more than one hidden layers.
+Fix some bugs in neural network 1.

+9.2 Complete all neural network (14-100-40-4,14-6*28-4 and 14-14*28-4).

+Use the weights and bias given to calculate the gradient of w and b, and evaluate the result with script.

+Collect the performance data of three neural networks, including loss and accuracy. use matplotlib to plot and show results.